The following Winch Guide can also be seen in your Owner's Manual.

 Winch cables are designed to NOT absorb energy.
 This is true of both wire-rope and synthetic-rope winch cables.

 1. Never attempt to "jerk" a load with the winch.
 For example, never take up slack in the winch cable by moving the winching vehicle in an attempt to move an object.
 This is a dangerous practice.
 It generates high winch cable loads that may exceed the strength of the cable.
 Even a slowly moving vehicle can create large shock loads in a winch cable.
+Warning: Severe injury or death can result from a broken winch cable.

 2. Never quickly turn the winch ON and OFF repeatedly ("jogging").
 This puts extra load on the winch, winch cable, and generates excessive heat from the motor.
 This is a form of shock loading.